rthombs/xtasysum/README.md

 `Threshold` specifies the threshold by which the partial sums are generated; default is `Threshold(0)`.

-`Frequency` creates a table containing the probability transitions and frequencies of the partial sums by each variable in varlist; see `tab`.
+`Frequency` creates a table containing the frequencies of the partial sums by each variable in varlist; see `tab`.

 `Sum` creates a summary table of the partial sums for each variable in varlist; see `xtsum`.